 Advanced Training in Healthcare Ethics

-The UW School of Medicine Department of Bioethics & Humanities offers a fee-based distance learning program to provide advanced training in healthcare ethics.
+The UW School of Medicine Department of Bioethics & Humanities offers a fee-based flexible distance learning program to provide advanced training in healthcare ethics.
 The Advanced Training in Healthcare Ethics provides students with foundational knowledge and skills to broaden their competency in patient cases, clinical ethics, and ethics consultation.

-- Course Director: Denise Dudzinski, PhD, MTS, Professor and Chair; Chief, UW Medicine Ethics Consultation Service
+- Program Director: Denise Dudzinski, PhD, MTS, Professor and Chair; Chief, UW Medicine Ethics Consultation Service

 - Guided by the American Society for Bioethics and Humanities’ Core Competencies for Healthcare Ethics Consultation